austinoso/samhsa-rdas-scraper/README.md

 4. In Windows, search for 'cmd' to find command prompt, if in Mac OS, search for your terminal

-5. In command prompt type 'cd <filepath where you extracted the package>, and press enter
+5. In command prompt type `cd <FILEPATH OF EXTRACTED FILES HERE>`, and press enter

 6. After the correct filepath is selected, type `npm install` and press enter to install all dependencies